ADVERTISEMENTREMOVE AD

 This year's Diwali has once again highlighted the severe air pollution crisis that plagues the national capital.
 Despite numerous regulations and bans on firecrackers, the air quality index (AQI) soared to alarming levels.

-This includes the Delhi government, which randomly imposes several measures and says that the pollution is happening due to other states.
-Earlier, it used to blame Punjab, Haryana, and Uttar Pradesh; now, because Punjab is also under the AAP, the Delhi government blames only Haryana and UP.
+Pollution in Delhi is caused by several reasons, such as construction work, vehicular pollution, dust, burning of firecrackers, and so on.
+But during this time every year, everyone suddenly wakes up and talks of pollution.
+This includes the Delhi government, which randomly imposes several measures, and says that the pollution is happening due to other states.
+Earlier, it used to blame Punjab, Haryana, and Uttar Pradesh; now, because Punjab is also under the Aam Aadmi Party (AAP), the Delhi government blames only Haryana and Uttar Pradesh.

 The CAQM's failure to enforce meaningful actions and its reliance on outdated measures highlight the systemic issues in addressing Delhi's pollution crisis.
-The lack of coordination between the state and central governments, coupled with the absence of stringent enforcement, has rendered the CAQM ineffective.
+The lack of coordination between the state and Central governments, coupled with the absence of stringent enforcement, has rendered the CAQM ineffective.

 Established by the Supreme Court in 1998, the Environmental Pollution (Prevention and Control) Authority (EPCA) was given the task of combating air quality issues under the Environment (Protection) Act of 1986.
 However, its reliance on emergency measures quickly exposed limitations in addressing ongoing pollution sources effectively.

-In August 2021, the central government replaced the EPCA with the CAQM, raising hopes for a more impactful approach.
+In August 2021, the Central government replaced the EPCA with the CAQM, raising hopes for a more impactful approach.
 Yet, the CAQM has largely continued the EPCA’s pattern of reactive, seasonal measures.

 A prime example of this reactive stance is the reliance on the Graded Response Action Plan (GRAP).
 GRAP’s protocols only activate during peak pollution months, dealing with immediate symptoms rather than addressing systemic pollution drivers year-round.

-Instead of tackling core sources like vehicle emissions, industrial waste, and construction dust through continuous policies, authorities wait until air quality deteriorates to severe levels before intervening.
+Instead of tackling core sources like vehicle emissions, industrial waste, and construction dust through continuous policies, authorities wait until air quality deteriorates to 'severe' levels before intervening.

 The pollution issue is not restricted to Delhi alone but extends across northern Indian states such as Punjab, Haryana, and Uttar Pradesh.
 Seasonal stubble burning in these regions contributes significantly to the crisis.
 Despite awareness of these sources, regulatory actions remain sporadic and fragmented.